svuillaume/lacework_RHOSP/README.md

-# FortiCNAPP on OpenShift – Capabilities Summary
+# FortiCNAPP OpenShift Feature Matrix (Private and Public Cloud)

 | Category                        | What You Can Do in OpenShift                                                                                       |
 |--------------------------------|--------------------------------------------------------------------------------------------------------------------|